‘Teen Mom 2’ Star Kailyn Lowry Seemingly Confirms She’s Back With Chris Lopez Via Social Media

 The report reveals that the Teen Mom 2 star kicked off the rumors when she revealed that she and Chris were going to have a joint birthday party for their baby boy, Lux, 1.
 Kailyn later shared a photo of herself with Chris and Lux on the special day.

-This week, Kailyn Lowry also posted a sweet video of her oldest son, Isaac, whose father is Jo Rivera, excitedly walking into her newly redecorated bedroom.
+This week, Kailyn Lowry also posted a sweet video of her eldest son, Isaac, whose father is Jo Rivera, excitedly walking into her newly redecorated bedroom.
 In the caption for the video, Kail thanked Chris, which confused many fans.

 “Why did Chris help with Isaac’s room?” one social media user asked.
 “I guess the better question is why wouldn’t he have helped,” the Teen Mom 2 star replied, seemingly revealing that Lopez did help her makeover Isaac’s bedroom.